All You Need to Know about Organizational Chart

 Hierarchical Org Chart

 Hierarchical organizational chart is the most common structure and often used in larger companies that operate in a wide geographic area.
 In a hierarchy, people communicate with the person they report to and anyone who reports directly to them.
-The hierarchical organizations charts work best in stable environments that do not require a rapid change of strategy.
+The hierarchical organization charts work best in stable environments that do not require a rapid change of strategy.

 Matrix Org Chart